Configure a Gateway Load Balancer in Azure for Inline V Series Solution

 Create a Gateway Load Balancer

-Enter or select the following details as mentioned in the table to configure a gateway load balancer in Azure.
+Enter or select the following details as mentioned in the table to create a gateway load balancer in Azure.

 Parameters |